aibaribrayev/production-newsapi/Readme.md

 - Update News

-To update an existing news article, send a PUT request to /news/{id}.
+To update an existing news, send a PUT request to /news/{id}.
 Include the following JSON body with the updated information:

     { "title": "Updated News Title", "description": "Updated News Description", "sourceId": 1, "topicId": 1 }

 - Delete News

 To delete a news article, send a DELETE request to ```/news/{id}```.

+- Getting all news with source id
+To get list of all news with given source id send a get requst to ```/news/source/{id}```. {id} here is the id of your source.
+You can optionally specify the pagination parameters page and size as query parameters.
+The default values are 0 for page and 10 for size.

+- Getting all news with topic id
+To get a list of news with given topic id send a get requset to ```/news/topic/{id}```. {id} here is the id of topic.
+You can optionally specify the pagination parameters page and size as query parameters.
+The default values are 0 for page and 10 for size.

 ### Scheduled statistical task
 - Daily at midnight a file statistics_date.csv containing the number of news for